mantidproject/mantid/docs/source/interfaces/HFIR_4Circle_Reduction.rst

     - Option to load Miller index directly from SPICE file;
     - Calculate UB matrix;
     - Re-index the peaks;
+    - Refine UB matrix with more than two peaks.

   4. **Merge Scan**: Merge all the measurements in a scan.

     - Merge all measuring points in a scan to an MDEventWorkspace in HKL-frame or Q-sample-frame;
     - Allow various ways to set up UB matrix

-  5. **Refine UB**: Refine UB matrix

-    - Disabled becaues it is in development still;

-  6. **Peak Integration**: Integrate peaks
+  5. **Peak Integration**: Integrate peaks

-    - Disabled because it is still in development.
+    - Still in developmenet

+  6. **Survey**: Get experiments runs' information by scanning through all SPICE files in an experiment

+    - For selected scans in an experiment, list the run (i.e., Pt.) with maximum detector counts in a specific scan;
+    - For each listed run, the information show includes detector counts and HKL

 Algorithms